 - If the learner would prefer that the matter is to be addressed at a higher level, the learner is encouraged to fill in a complaint form.
 The complaint form is to be lodged through the BFE website (www.bfe.edu.au) which will be sent through to RTO Manager, who will act upon the complaint appropriately.

 - If the matter is not resolved to the satisfaction of both parties, a request must be made to Building Futures Education in writing, for a facilitator who has not been involved in the complaint, to review the complaint and have the matter resolved.

 - If the participant is still dissatisfied, a written notice of appeal may be lodged with Building Futures Education requesting an independent review by an external grievance consultant, or appropriate body.

-The situation/circumstances leading to the complaint will be investigated to reduce/eliminate the possibility of the problem reoccurring.
-Where this results in revision to information and/or processes/ provided to clients, an improvement request will be completed.
+- The situation/circumstances leading to the complaint will be investigated to reduce/eliminate the possibility of the problem reoccurring.
+Where this results in revision to information and/or processes/services provided to clients, an improvement request will be completed.

 Building Futures Education is committed to ensuring you receive training, assessment and support that meet your individual needs.
 To achieve this, we need to know what your needs are.

 If you at any point through-out your course require any assistance or support please discuss these needs with the RTO Manager.
 The Building Futures Education staff and we will do our best to help.
 If you have any special needs, including language and literacy (LL&N), learning, mobility, visual impairment or hearing please notify staff as soon as possible, preferably at the start of your course, to allow us to cater for any of your needs.
 If you do not tell us about any condition that may affect your learning, we may not be able to assist you if the need arises.